coalton-lang/coalton/docs/reference.md

 #### `TAIL` <sup><sub>[FUNCTION]</sub></sup><a name="TAIL"></a>
 `∀ :A. ((LIST :A) → (OPTIONAL (LIST :A)))`

-Returns every element but the first in a list.
+Returns every element except the first in a list.

 ***